-a.
+- a.
 Maximum Rent Increase.
-Apartment units which become vacant and in which the landlord spends a total amount of money equal to or in excess of five thousand (\$5,000.00) dollars multiplied by the number of rooms in the apartment for the purpose of rehabilitating the apartment unit may have their rent increased up to a maximum of twenty (20%) percent of the prior actual rent charged for each apartment.

-a.
-Maximum Rent Increase.
-Apartment units which become vacant and in which the landlord spends a total amount of money equal to or in excess of one hundred (\$100.00) dollars multiplied by the number of rooms in the apartment for the purpose of rehabilitating the apartment unit may have their rent increased up to a maximum of twenty-five (25%) percent of the prior rent.
+Housing spaces Apartment Units which become vacant and in which the landlord spends a total amount of money equal to or in excess of the last twelve (12) months of the actual rent charged when the unit was last occupied five thousand (\$5,000.00) dollars multiplied by the number of rooms in the apartment for the purpose of rehabilitating the apartment unit may have their rent increased up to a maximum of twenty (20%) percent of the prior actual rent charged for each apartment or the last six (6) months of the actual rent charged when the unit was last occupied for the purpose of rehabilitating the apartment unit may have their rent increased up to a maximum of ten (10%) percent of the prior actual rent charged for each apartment. - b.

-b.
 Application for Increase.
 The application for an increase shall be supported by an affidavit describing the amount expended on each room of the apartment and stating that such expenses are reasonable, necessary and complete for the purpose of rehabilitating the apartment unit.
-Expenses described in this application shall not be used to support any other application before the Board.
+Expenses described in this application shall not be used to support any other application before the Board. - c.

-c.
 Notice of Application Posted.
-A notice of any application for a rent increase under this section shall be posted in a conspicuous place in the apartment building by the landlord on the date of the application.
+A notice of any application for a rent increase under this section shall be posted in a conspicuous place in the apartment building by the landlord on the date of the application. - d.

-d.
 Objections Heard.
 The determination to grant such increase shall be made by the Administrator, unless an objection is filed by the prior tenant.
-If an objection is duly filed by the prior tenant, the application shall be set down for a hearing before the Board.
+If an objection is duly filed by the prior tenant, the application shall be set down for a hearing before the Board. - e.

-e.
 Calculation of Credit.
 In calculating the total amount spent on rehabilitation, credit may be given to the landlord for labor provided by him/her.
-The amounts credited for labor may equal up to one hundred (100%) percent of the actual cost of materials for painting and plastering, and up to fifty (50%) percent of the cost of materials and equipment for all other types of rehabilitation work.
+The amounts credited for labor may equal up to one hundred (100%) percent of the actual cost of materials for painting and plastering, and up to fifty (50%) percent of the cost of materials and equipment for all other types of rehabilitation work. - f.

-f.
 Inspection; Abatement of Violations.
 An inspection by the Division of Inspections and Enforcement in the Department of Neighborhood and Recreational Services of the City of Newark shall be completed prior to granting an application.
-Any code violations found to exist, including the absence and/or inadequacy of required smoke and fire alarm devices, shall be abated prior to granting the application.
+Any code violations found to exist, including the absence and/or inadequacy of required smoke and fire alarm devices, shall be abated prior to granting the application. - g.

-g.
 Number of Increases Limited.
-The landlord may be granted only one (1) increase under this section for the same apartment unit in any twelve (12) month period.
+The landlord may be granted only one (1) increase under this section for the same apartment unit in any twelve (12) month period. - h.

-h.
 Unlawful Entry; Penalty.
 Any landlord, who shall gain access to an apartment by forcibly evicting a tenant contrary to the provisions of N.J.S.A.
 2A:18-61.1 et seq. for the purpose of vacating and rehabilitating the apartment shall be guilty of an unlawful entry and detainer, as defined in N.J.S.A.
 2A:39-2, and may be subject to treble damages pursuant to N.J.S.A.
 2A:39-8.
+(R.O.
+1966 C.S. § 15:9B-17)